Michael Ngoo: Heart of Midlothian (loan)

 Having been watched by the club in several of Liverpool's under-21 games on 24 January 2013, it was announced he was set to join Scottish Premier League side Heart of Midlothian (Hearts) on loan until the end of the season, subject to the paperwork being completed.
 The deal was completed the following day, meaning he teamed up with fellow Liverpool player Danny Wilson who was also on loan at Hearts.
 Ngoo was given the squad number 21.
-The following day he made his debut against Inverness in the Scottish League Cup Semi-final, scoring Hearts equalising goal.
-Hearts won the match 5–4 on Penalties, after a 1–1 draw, with Ngoo also scoring one of the penalties.
-On 17 March 2013, he was ultimately a losing finalist as Hearts were beaten 3–2 in the Final against St Mirren.
+The following day he made his debut against Inverness Caledonian Thistle in the Scottish League Cup semi-final, scoring Hearts' equalising goal.
+Hearts won the match 5–4 on penalties after a 1–1 draw, with Ngoo also scoring one of the penalties.
+On 17 March 2013, he was ultimately a losing finalist as Hearts were beaten 3–2 in the final against St Mirren.
 Ngoo picked up a shoulder injury which he struggled with towards the end of the season and forced him to miss their 3–0 win over St Mirren on 4 May.
 In all he played 17 times during his spell in Scotland, scoring five goals.
 Ngoo commented that he believed he had improved as a player during his time with the Edinburgh side.

 Yeovil Town (loan)

 On 10 July 2013, Ngoo signed with newly promoted Championship side Yeovil Town on loan for the 2013–14 season.
 On 3 August 2013, Ngoo made his Yeovil debut as a half-time substitute in their 1–0 win over Millwall.
 He made his full debut for Yeovil on 6 August 2013 in a first round League Cup tie at Southend United, he played 82 minutes before being substituted for Kieffer Moore in a 1–0 victory for the Glovers.
 He made two substitute appearances before his next start at home to Birmingham City and away at Burnley, both matches Yeovil lost.
 He started Yeovil's next home league game against Derby County, but only lasted 45 minutes in a 3–0 defeat after he was substituted for Andy Williams at half-time.
 He was again dropped to the substitutes bench on his final two appearances for the club, twice substituted in on both occasions, playing six minutes against Reading and 11 minutes against Queens Park Rangers.

-On 9 October 2013, Ngoo returned to the Liverpool after his loan spell was ended by mutual agreement.
+On 9 October 2013, Ngoo returned to Liverpool after his loan spell was ended by mutual agreement.

 Walsall (loan)

 On 31 January 2014, Ngoo joined Walsall on loan.

-On 8 February 2014, Ngoo made his debut against Milton Keynes Dons, he went on to miss a penalty in a 3–0 defeat.
+On 8 February, Ngoo made his debut against Milton Keynes Dons, he went on to miss a penalty in a 3–0 defeat.
 On 18 April 2014, Ngoo scored his first goal for the club, with an equalising header in a League One match against Carlisle United in a 1–1 draw.